dev4openid/k8s-info/pages/N Main Kubectl Commands - K8s CLI.md

 - the input allow options such as namespave, disk alloc, driver to be use, etc.   `minikube start --help
 - `
 - *==Tips:==*
-- create additional worker nodes e.g. `minikube node add --worker -p local-cluster
-- ` ---> local-cluster is a node name
+- create additional worker nodes e.g. `minikube node add --worker -p local-cluster` ---> local-cluster is a node name
-- `minikube  addons enable metrics-server -p local-cluster` # to generate metrics for dashboard
+- `minikube  addons enable metrics-server -p local-cluster` ---> to generate metrics for dashboard
 	- `minikube dashboard --url -p local-cluster`
-- `minikube addons enable ingress-p local-cluster
-- ` ---> allow ingress point into minikube
+- `minikube addons enable ingress-p local-cluster` ---> allow ingress point into minikube
 - *==Note:==* the `-p local-cluster
 - ` to apply to the correct cluster!!
 - `minikube status`